 By using a set of example properties, Council has been able to review and has considered the impact of rates and rates increases on various types of properties.
-These include residential and lifestyle properties, properties in the rural sector, business properties with varying ranges of rateable values and services, and on properties who may benefit from the proposed Waimea Community Dam Extractive Use Rate.
-The Council has considered the affordability of the proposed Waimea Community Dam Extractive Use targeted rate.
+These include residential and lifestyle properties, properties in the rural sector, business properties with varying ranges of rateable values and services.
 Horticultural property values have increased significantly in the last two district-wide revaluations, averaging over 30% both times, signalling some robustness in some parts of the rural sector.
-The Council acknowledges that increased rates may be challenging for some ratepayers.
-In consideration of the economic well-being of the community, Council's funding proposals for the new proposed rate are stepped in over the first five years of the LTP 2021-2031.
-This means rather than the full rates increase occurring in the 2021/2022 year, it is phased in over five years.